Dynamic NOMA-Based Computation Offloading in Vehicular Platoons: Algorithm Design

 \section{Algorithm Design}

-The problem $\mathcal{P}1$ of (\ref{op1}) satisfies the long-term stability of the task queues, but reliable decisions have to be made also for each TS.
+The problem $\mathcal{P}1$ of (\ref{op1}) satisfies the long-term average energy consumption, but reliable decisions have to be made also for each TS.
 The objective function (OF) and its parameters consider different timescales.
 Therefore, the long-term OF and long-term constraints have to be projected into each TS for tackling the problem in (\ref{op1}).
 In this context, the Lyapunov optimization method of \cite{Neely2010} constitutes a powerful tool of constructing a new OF, while ensuring that all long-term objectives are reflected.
 As a benefit, the transformed problem can be solved by only considering the current network state in each TS.
+Then, the classic SCA method has been adopted for solving the non-convex transformed problem.
+We elaborate the algorithm design as follows.